jcherven/vimwiki/cssPositioningNotes.md

 ### Static

 The default positioning.
 The element falls into NF.
+Specifying an offset won't have an effect.

-### NF Non-Modifying
+### NF Non-Modifying Properties

 These positioning properties do not take the element out of normal flow, even if they are drawn in the browser to appear so.
 When these positions are applied, the NF position is still occupied by the element, even if it is visually drawn outside of its NF position.